-This is one of our cards, and it’s named The Wall.
-It features a man wearing a fur hat, called a shtreimel, praying at the Western Wall in the Old City of Jerusalem.
+Prayers at the Western Wall features in one of our cards, and it’s named The Wall.
+It features a man wearing a fur hat, called a shtreimel.
+And he is praying at the Western Wall in the Old City of Jerusalem.

-The photo at the bottom of this article shows the man and more of the wall around him, including the gaps between the stones.
+The photo at the bottom of this article shows the man and more of the wall around him.
+You can see it includes the gaps between the stones.

 You will see that there are lots of scraps of paper in the gaps between the stones.

 People write prayers on scraps of paper and put them in the gaps between the stones in the Western Wall.

 Maybe you wonder what happens when the prayers written on scraps of paper fall to the ground?

 Well, when any prayers fall out of the gaps in the walls, they are not thrown away.